 - Use an active voice, you want to make it as exciting as possible to encourage further reading

-- Write it in the third person, avoid addressing the reader as ‘you’ or referring to yourself as ‘I’ or ‘we’
+- Write your press release in the third person, avoid addressing the reader as ‘you’ or referring to yourself as ‘I’ or ‘we’

 - Make it 500–800 words

-- Send it out 2-3 weeks before the exhibition – any earlier and people will forget, any later and they might already be busy.
+- Send it out 2–3 weeks before the exhibition – this is really important, as any earlier and people will forget, any later, and they might already be busy.

 - Make it sound like a sales pitch

 - Go into excessive detail – readers can visit your website to find out more

 - Use bullet points

 - Include exclamation marks or capital letters for emphasis, as this cheapens the copy.